-In this example, it will repeat a region with a width of 6 columns, and 1 row for every list item, starting from A1 cell.
-It will repeat as many times, as many items the function GetView("Tasks"; "AllItems") will return.
-In each top cell, A1, A2, etc., we will put repeated items’ IDs.
-In the lower cells, B1, B2, etc., we will put repeated items’ column names, for example, Title.
+In the example, a template is configured to repeat a region with a width of 6 columns, and 1 row for every list item, starting from cell A1.
+It will repeat as many times as there are items the GetView function returns.
+In each top cell (A1, A2 etc.), item IDs are displayed.
+In the lower cells (B1, B2 etc.), item Title column values are displayed.

-Method 2: inserting a table
+Method 2: insert a table

 Another way to create a repeated section in the template is by inserting a simple table.

 1. Select cell A1 or A2.
 Then, on the ribbon, click Insert > Table.

 2. Right-click the first content cell of the table and click Insert Comment.
 In the comment, enter the following formula: =Repeater(GetView("Tasks"; "AllItems")).
 This formula tells JungleDocs to retrieve items from the Tasks list, AllItems view.
 JungleDocs will extend this table to contain all columns from the view and will create a new row for each SharePoint list item.